-Footwear: At this time of year all the paths have muddy sections and steeper parts which are very slippery – so footwear with good grips is required.
+Footwear: At this time of year all the paths have muddy sections and steeper parts which are very slippery – so footwear with good grips is essential.

 North Berwick Law is a conical hill which rises above North Berwick and stands at 187 metres above sea level.
 The Law is a volcanic plug similar to Arthur’s Seat and the top has the remains of an Iron Age hill fort as well as the ruins of military buildings that were used by lookouts in both the Napoleonic wars and the second world war.
 A whale jawbone atop the Law provides a distinctive backdrop to the town.

 - You receive a map with the controls marked but with no set route shown between them.
 You must visit as many of the controls as possible in the time allowed